The Corporate Legal System of Cyprus

 The Cyprus Companies Law (Cap.
 113) requires a minimum percentage of votes for the passing of certain important decisions (such as members’ liquidation, amendments of the articles of association, and so on).

-A Cypriot Company must have a registered office address in Cyprus and it must be filed with the Registrar of Companies.
+A Cyprus Company must have a registered office address in Cyprus and it must be filed with the Registrar of Companies.

-The business of the Cypriot Company are managed by the Board of Directors according to rules that have been set out in the Articles of Association.
+The business of the Cyprus Company is managed by the Board of Directors according to rules that have been set out in the Articles of Association.

 A Private Limited Company may have one or more directors and a secretary, but the same person may not be a sole director and the secretary.
 However, this restriction does not apply in the case of a company with only one shareholder.